Skip to main content

 // 7.
 Blocks instantiate a block type by using the oftype keyword.

-// The block type defines the available properties that the block
+// The block type defines the available properties that can be used to specify

 block CarsExtractor oftype HttpExtractor {